EU report speaks of Libyan coastguard violence

 Already a member?

-In one incident on 15 September, while intercepting a wooden boat with 20 migrants on board, the Libyans used tactics "excessive use of physical force", he said, without giving further details.
+In one incident on 15 September, while intercepting a wooden boat with 20 migrants on board, the Libyans used "excessive use of physical force", he said, without giving further details.

 In other cases, they used methods "never observed before and not in compliance with [EU] training ... as well as international regulation," he said.